acetomatoes/acetomatoes.github.io/aboutme.md

 ---

 In a nutshell:

--General Nerdsmith
+- General Nerdsmith
--R enthusiast
+- R enthusiast
--Book lover
+- Book lover
--Former bartender
+- Former bartender
--Currently marketing analytics
+- Currently marketing analytics
--Columbia University graduate in neuroscience and statistics.
+- Columbia University graduate in neuroscience and statistics

-Brooklyn, NY
-- I cannot grow a decent mustache, though
+Brooklyn, NY (I can't grow a decent mustache, though)

 What else do you need?